emqx/emqx-docs/en_US/changes/known-issues-5.1.md

     > **Workaround:**
     > Set up users and passwords for the TimescaleDB, and create a data bridge using the correct username and password.

+    > **Fixed Version:** 5.1.0

 -   **Listener Status Not Updated on Dashboard after Command Line Start/Stop**

-    Starting or stopping a listener through following commands does not update the listener's status on the Dashboard, causing confusion about its actual state.
+    Starting or stopping a listener through the following commands does not update the listener's status on the Dashboard, causing confusion about its actual state.

     ```
     ./bin/emqx ctl listeners stop tcp:we
     ./bin/emqx ctl listeners start tcp:we